The-Monkeys-and-MAUD/laravel-silverstripe/README.md

 ### Install Silverstripe

 Visit http://www.silverstripe.org/ and decide which version of Silverstripe you'd like to use.
-We've tested the Laravel integration with versions 3.0.5, 3.1.0-beta3, and the 3.1 development version (at the time of writing).
+We've tested the Laravel integration with versions 3.0.5, 3.1.0-beta3, and 3.1.2.

 1. Create a folder inside your Laravel project called `public/silverstripe/`.
 2. Install Silverstripe into that folder.
-For example, to install the 3.1 development version, execute the following from the base directory of your project:
+For example, to install version 3.1.2, execute the following from the base directory of your project:

     ```bash
-    composer create-project silverstripe/installer ./public/silverstripe/ 3.1.x-dev
+    composer create-project silverstripe/installer ./public/silverstripe/ 3.1.2
     ```

-   The script then finishes with an error but don't worry, that's only because Silverstripe's database connection details haven't yet been set up.
+   For 3.0.x versions of Silverstripe, the script finishes with an error but don't worry, that's only because Silverstripe's database connection details haven't yet been set up.
+Version 3.1.2 installs without errors for us.

    > Note: If the command advises you to create an `_ss_environment.php` file, don't do that.
 We'll be using Laravel's
      environment support to configure Silverstripe instead.